Kitura/SwiftKueryMySQL/README.md

 }
 ```

 MySQLConnections should not be used to execute concurrent operations and therefore should not be shared across threads without proper synchronisation in place.
-It is recommended to use a connection pool if you wish to share connections between multiple threads as the connection pool will ensure your connection is not used concurrently.The example below creates a `ConnectionPool` containing a single connection and uses it to perform an insert on multiple threads:
+It is recommended to use a connection pool if you wish to share connections between multiple threads as the connection pool will ensure your connection is not used concurrently.

+The example below creates a `ConnectionPool` containing a single connection and uses it to perform an insert on multiple threads:

 ```swift
 var connectionPoolOptions = ConnectionPoolOptions.init(initialCapacity: 1, maxCapacity: 1)